Centereach High School: Academics

 Students have the opportunity to take Advanced Placement® coursework and exams.
 The AP® participation rate at Centereach High School is 40%.

 According to 2007 data, 97.8% of Centereach graduates earn a New York State Regent's diploma.
-53.3 percent of graduates plan to attend 4 year college, and 40.8% plan to attend a 2 year college.
+53.3 percent of graduates plan to attend 4 year college, and 40.8% plan to attend a 2-year college.

 In 2019 Niche School Rankings, assessed Centereach High School at an overall grade of A−.
 Centereach High was ranked as #2,861 in Best Public High Schools in America, #212 out of 1,236 in New York State and #29 out of 59 in Suffolk County.

 Planetarium

 Opened in 1971, the Stephen I. Tupper planetarium hosts a variety of shows and serves as an integral part of the elementary science curriculum, receiving its funding through the school budget and currently operated through Western Suffolk BOCES.
 It boasts a 12.2 m dome, seating for 120, and a projector nicknamed Sidney, which is a model A4 Spitz Star Projector manufactured in Chadds Ford, PA.
 Its directors have included David Cohn, who has worked on coordinated efforts with NASA/JPL, Thomas Madigan, who has worked as an IT professional for the likes of Robert Half International, and Dave Bush, who has directed 3 planetariums on Long Island including the Vanderbilt Museum's Reichert Planetarium in Centerport, NY.
+Steven LJ Russo who taught astronomy, Space Science, Earth Science and Meteorology for five decades in the planetarium field, taught at the Tupper Planetarium in the Summer of 2003.